kent-map/kent/dickens/tale-two-cities.md

 Dickens adds that such a journey in winter was “an achievement to congratulate an adventurous traveller upon”[^ref9] and even the condition of the coach was not something that would add comfort to such a journey, “The mildewy inside of the coach, with its damp and dirty straw, its disagreeable smell, and its obscurity, was rather like a larger dog-kennel”.[^ref10]

-On arrival in [Dover](/dickens/dickens-dover), Jarvis Lorry, who is travelling on business, takes a walk along the beach:
+On arrival, Jarvis Lorry, who had made the perilous journey From London, takes a walk long the beach at [Dover](/dickens/dickens-dover):

 >The little, narrow, crooked town […] hid itself away from the beach, and ran its head into the chalk cliffs, like a marine ostrich.
 The beach was a desert of heaps of sea and stones tumbling wildly about, and the sea did what it liked, and what it liked was destruction.
 It […] thundered at the cliffs, and brought the coast down, madly.
 The air among the houses was of so strong a piscatory flavour […].
 A little fishing was done in the port, and a quantity of strolling about by night… [^ref2]